How to Become an Epidemiologist and Enhance Public Health

 • Genetic epidemiology: This is the study of the genetic differences among humans and how those differences may contribute to disease or illness.

-• Global health epidemiology: This is the study of chronic and infectious diseases at a global level, such as a global pandemic.
+• Global health epidemiology: This is the study of chronic and infectious diseases at a global level.
+For example, the COVID-19 pandemic would fall under global health epidemiology.

 • Infectious disease epidemiology: This is the study of infectious diseases and how biological, behavioral and social determinants can play a factor in their emergence.

 • Injury epidemiology: This is the study of risk factors for and causes of injuries.
-Since injuries can take place anywhere, this specialization studies injuries in the workplace, the home, recreational environments, transportation and sports, among other places.
+Since injuries can take place anywhere, it studies injuries in the workplace, the home, recreational environments, transportation and sports, among other places.

 • Maternal and child health epidemiology: This specialization focuses on improving the health outcomes of people of child-bearing age and their children by assessing the health care needs and disparities among populations.